 Part of your job during an interview is asking the right questions so you can learn as much about the company and the position as possible in order to make an informed decision if a job offer comes your way.

-After a couple rounds of interviews, you should have a clear idea of what you'd be doing every day if you were to accept the job offer.
+After a couple of rounds of interviews, you should have a clear idea of what you'd be doing every day if you were to accept the job offer.
 Are you excited about those projects?
-Will you be able to leverage your strengths to help the company meet their goals?
+Will you be able to leverage your strengths to help the company meet its goals?
 If not, then you probably won't get very much satisfaction out of the job.

 An employer will offer you the job if they believe you can add value to the company.
 But if the way they want you to add value doesn't align with your career goals or strengths, it might not be the right position for you.